-3. Posth 3.
-Postharvest Group Product Name Product Rate Active Ingredient Active Ingredient Rate PHI REI (=Restricted Use) (d) (h) 22 Gramoxone SL 2.0 2.25 to 3 pt/A paraquat 0.56 to 0.75 lb/A 24
+3. Postharvest Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 Gramoxone SL 3.0 2.25 to 3 pt/A 1.5 to 2 pt/A paraquat 0.56 to 0.75 lb/A 24

-- -A Special Local Needs 24(c) label has been approved in VA (expires 12/31/2022) and a Supplemental Label in DE for the use of Gramoxone SL 2.0 for postharvest application to desiccate the crop. - -Apply after the last harvest for bareground or plasticulture.
-Always include an adjuvant. - -Spray coverage is essential for optimum effectiveness.
+-Supplemental Label in DE for the use of Gramoxone SL 2.0 and Gramoxone SL 3.0 for postharvest application to desiccate the crop. -Apply after the last harvest for bareground or plasticulture.
+Always include an adjuvant.

+- -Spray coverage is essential for optimum effectiveness.
 See the label for additional information and warnings. - -Rainfastness 30 min.
 A maximum of 2 applications for crop desiccation are allowed. - -Restricted-use pesticide.
-Only certified applicators, who successfully complete the paraquat-specific training, can mix, load or apply paraquat.
+Only certified applicators, who successfully complete the paraquat-specific training, can mix, load, or apply paraquat.
 Application of paraquat "under the direct supervision" of a certified applicator is no longer allowed.
-Required training link (http://usparaquattraining.com); certified applicators must repeat training every three years.
+Required training link (https://campus.extension.org/enrol/index.php?id=2201); certified applicators must repeat training every three years.

-4. Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recomme recommended in our region due to potential crop injury concerns.
-Group Product Name Active Ingredient (=Restricted Use) 14 Shark carfentrazone
+4. Othe 4.
+Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recommended in our region due to potential crop injury concerns.
+Group Product Name (=Restricted Use) Active Ingredient 14 Aim carfentrazone